Taking Responsibility for the Responsible Conduct of Research

 “Taking Responsibility for the Responsible Conduct of Research” is a course designed for postdoctoral fellows and junior faculty who are recipients of National Institutes of Health or other training awards that require training in Responsible Conduct of Research.

 The course covers the principles and expectations for conducting biomedical research ethically and responsibly, but will go one step further to guide participants in teaching others for whom they are responsible.
 Each course meeting features participating instructors that include senior faculty and institutional experts.
 Please reference the most recent course syllabus for more information.

-The next upcoming course will be held on the Chicago Campus, Fall 2018.
-The schedule of classes will be announced soon.
+The next upcoming course will be held on the Chicago Campus, September 19 through December 5, 2018.
+Registration is open now.

 For more information, contact the CECD navigator.Back to top